googlegenomics/grid-computing-tools/docs/samtools.rst

 Suppose you have thousands of BAMs, which you have stored in Google Cloud Storage, and you need to create index files (BAI) for them.

-The ``samtools`` BigTool can be used to create those index files.
+The ``samtools`` BigTool can be used to create those index files using `samtools`_.

 --------------------------------
 Overview of the samtools BigTool
 --------------------------------

-The `samtools` BigTool takes advantage of two key technologies to quickly run samtools operations over a large number of files:
+This BigTool takes advantage of two key technologies to quickly run `samtools` operations over a large number of files:

 * `Google Compute Engine`_
 * `Grid Engine`_ (SGE)